-It is estimated that around 60,000 out-of-hospital cardiac arrests occur each year in the UK.
-Overall survival rates vary across England, but range between 2% and 12%.
+In 2013, emergency medical services attempted to resuscitate approximately 28,000 cases of out-of-hospital cardiac arrest in England.
+Overall survival rates vary across the country, but range between 2% and 12%.
 However, survival rates as high as 75% have been reported where CPR and defibrillation are delivered promptly.
 This is why the statutory guidance on supporting pupils at school with medical conditions advises schools to consider purchasing an AED as part of their first-aid equipment.